tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-When a client wants to establish a TLS session with the backend server, it constructs its ClientHello as usual (we will refer to this as the ClientHelloInner message) and then encrypts this message using the ECH public key.
-It then constructs a new ClientHello (ClientHelloOuter) with innocuous values for sensitive extensions, e.g., SNI, ALPN, etc., and with the encrypted ClientHelloInner in an "encrypted_client_hello" extension, which this document defines ({{encrypted-client-hello}}).
+When a client wants to establish a TLS session with the backend server, it constructs its ClientHello as usual (we will refer to this as the ClientHelloInner message) and then encrypts this message using the public key of the ECH configuration.
+It then constructs a new ClientHello (ClientHelloOuter) with innocuous values for sensitive extensions, e.g., SNI, ALPN, etc., and with an "encrypted_client_hello" extension, which this document defines ({{encrypted-client-hello}}).
+The extension's payload carries the encrypted ClientHelloInner and specifies the ECH configuration used for encryption.
 Finally, it sends ClientHelloOuter to the server.

 Upon receiving the ClientHelloOuter, the client-facing server takes one of the following actions:

 1. If it does not support ECH, it ignores the "encrypted_client_hello" extension and proceeds with the handshake as usual, per {{RFC8446}}, Section 4.1.2.
-1. If it supports ECH but cannot decrypt it, then it ignores the extension and proceeds with the handshake as usual.
+1. If it supports ECH but does not recognize the configuration specified by the client, then it ignores the extension and terminates the handshake using the ClientHelloOuter.
 This is referred to as "ECH rejection".
 When ECH is rejected, the server sends an acceptable ECH configuration in its EncryptedExtensions message.
-1. If it supports ECH and can decrypt it, then it forwards the ClientHelloInner to the backend, who terminates the connection.
+1. If it supports ECH and recognizes the configuration, then it attempts to decrypt the ClientHelloInner.
+It aborts the handshake if decryption fails;
+   otherwise it forwards the ClientHelloInner to the backend, who terminates the connection.
 This is referred to as "ECH acceptance".

 Upon receiving the server's response, the client determines whether ECH was accepted or rejected and proceeds with the handshake accordingly.
 (See